Top Tips to Choosing Your Wedding Party

 You can have as many (or few) bridesmaids and groomsmen as you like.
-The average wedding party size is eight—four bridesmaids and four groomsmen.
+The average wedding party size is four on either side.
 Use that as a guide when you decide.
 Depending on formality, go larger or smaller.
-For a smaller wedding with around 50 to 60 guests, have no more than four, but for a larger wedding of, say, 150, you could go up to 12 if you really wanted to.
+For a smaller wedding with around 50 to 60 guests, have no more than four, but for a larger wedding of, say, 150, you could go up to 12 if you really wanted.
 Just keep this in mind: More isn't always merrier.
-The more bridesmaids or groomsmen you have, the more people to coordinate with, find a flattering tux or dress for, and work around schedules with (can you imagine trying to find a free weekend for a bachelorette party with 12 attendants who have busy schedules, wedding party gifts and so much more.
+The more attendants you have, the more details to organize —flattering tuxes or dresses, a bachelor or bachelorette party with 12 attendants who have busy schedules, wedding party gifts and so much more.

 Tip for the taking: If there are a lot of people you want to include in your wedding party but just can't, give them other roles, like usher, ceremony reader or candlelighter.

-Guys can stand with the bridesmaids and women can stand with the groomsmen.
+Guys can stand with the bride and women can stand with the groom.
 It's really up to you—what's most important is that you include your favorite people, women and men.

-Choosing your best man and maid of honor might not be an easy task.
-The best honor attendants are friends who are responsible (since you're going to rely on them for some big wedding planning tasks and to hold on to your expensive rings) and friends who are good at providing emotional support, because there just might be a few prewedding meltdowns.
-(It also helps if they're super-fun, since they'll be planning the bachelor and bachelorette parties!)
+The best honor attendants are friends who are responsible (since you're going to rely on them for some big wedding planning tasks and to hold on to your expensive rings) and good at providing emotional support, because there just might be a few prewedding meltdowns.
+(It also helps if they're super-fun, since they'll be planning the bachelor and bachelorette parties.)

 Tip for the taking: If your best friend isn't always the most dependable person, it's perfectly okay to have two best men or maids of honor.
 Pick your unpredictable BFF and another friend you can rely on for the big, important duties.